-This court does not have any money to help plaintiff hire an expert witness.
-This court does not have any lists or other information that would help plaintiff or defendants locate or contact an expert witness.
+This court does not have any money to help plaintiffs hire an expert witness.
+This court does not have any lists or other information that would help plaintiffs or defendants locate or contact an expert witness.
 The parties are on their own and they should keep this in mind if they think they might want expert witnesses in this case.
 There is no extra time in the schedule to allow for extensions, so the parties should begin looking for expert witnesses right away if this type of witness might be important for summary judgment or for trial.

-4. Deadline for Filing Summary Judgment Motions: November 9, 2007
+2. Deadline for Filing Dispositive Motions: November 30, 2007

-No one may file a summary judgment motion after this deadline unless the court grants permission.
+There are two kinds of dispositive motions: (1) motions to dismiss, and (2) motions for summary judgment.
+No one may file a dispositive motion after the deadline unless the court grants permission.
 The court usually does not grant permission to file a late motion, so you must work hard on this case to meet the deadlines.